Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Abstract

 \section{Abstract}

-Non-Hermitian operators and exceptional points (EPs) are now routinely realized in few-mode systems such as optical resonators and superconducting qubits.
-However, their foundations in genuine scattering problems with unbounded Hamiltonians remain much less clear.
-In this work, we address how the geometric phase associated with encircling an EP should be formulated when the underlying eigenstates are quantum resonances within a one-dimensional scattering model.
-To do this, we employ the complex scaling method, where resonance poles of the S-matrix are realized as discrete eigenvalues of the non-Hermitian dilated Hamiltonian, to construct situations in which resonant and scattering states coalesce into an EP in the complex energy plane, that is, the resonance pole is embedded into the continuum spectrum.
-We analyze the self-orthogonality in the vicinity of an EP and the Berry phase.
-Our results provide a bridge between non-Hermitian spectral theory and the traditional theory of quantum resonances.
+\revthree{Non-Hermitian operators are now routinely used to describe few-mode systems such as optical resonators and superconducting qubits, and exceptional points (EPs) are defective spectral singularities of such non-Hermitian operators.
+In contrast, the scattering-theoretic formulation of EP physics for unbounded Hamiltonians remains less settled.
+In this work, we formulate the geometric phase associated with encircling an EP when the underlying eigenstates are quantum resonances within a one-dimensional scattering model.} To do this, we employ the complex-scaling method, where resonance poles of the S matrix are realized as discrete eigenvalues of the non-Hermitian dilated Hamiltonian, to construct situations in which resonant and scattering states coalesce into an EP in the complex energy plane, that is, the resonance pole is embedded into the continuum spectrum.
+We analyze the self-orthogonality in the vicinity of an EP, the Berry phase, and the Chern characteristic. \revthree{Our results clarify how EP branch structure and geometric holonomy arise directly from resonance poles in scattering theory, thereby connecting non-Hermitian spectral topology with the traditional theory of quantum resonances.}